Yusuf Akçiçek: International career

 Akçiçek is a youth international for Turkey, having represented 8 matches for the U17s and 13 matches for the U18s in 2023 and having represented the U19s since 2024.

 On 14 March 2025, Akçiçek was called up by Vincenzo Montella to the Turkey national team for the 2024–25 UEFA Nations League promotion play-offs against Hungary.
 On 23 March 2025, he made his senior national debut against Hungary as 82nd mins substitute in 3-0 away win.

 Style of play

-A hard-tackling and physically imposing left-footed defender, with good technique and ball-playing ability on the ground, Akçiçek is complete, elegant, dominant centre-back and also suitable to play as a left-sided centre-back in a three-man defence system and even as a left-back if needed.
+A left-footed defender, with good technique and ball-playing ability on the ground, Akçiçek can also play as a left-sided centre-back in a three-man defence system and as a left-back if needed.

 On 13 February 2025, after the 3-0 home win UEFA Europa League knockout phase first match against Anderlecht, Fenerbahçe coach Jose Mourinho said about him:

 I said it before.
 I said it at the beginning of the season, before Yusuf even played.
 I said I wanted to coach and train this player.
 I know that players who have reached a higher level culturally in Turkey are valued more, but Yusuf is a very talented player.
 He had a great season, but he needs to keep his feet on the ground.
 He is a very hard-working and intelligent player.